 NO DROP-INS.
 ALL BOOKINGS MUST BE MADE IN ADVANCE.

 HOURS: 7 Days a Week 8:30 am to 8:00 pm

 Sports Massage 1 hour £55 1/2 hour £35 45 mins £45.00

 Swedish Massage 1 hour £55 1/2 hour £35 45 mins £45.00

 Deep Tissue 1 hour £60 1/2 hour £40 45 mins £45.00

 LaStone® Massage 1 hour £75 1-1/2 hour £90

 Massage for Seniors 1 hour £50 1/2 hour £30 45 mins £40.00

 Aromatherapy: An additional £10

 Protecting your privacy is important.
 Therefore, I will not disclose, give, sell, or transfer any personal information about clients unless required by law.
-Your sessions and your identity are kept confidential at all times.
+Your sessions and your identity are kept confidential at all times as according to the Data Protection Act (1998).
 Having worked with numerous celebrities, politicians, and notable persons over the years, I have no reaction or opinion to those who contact me for services and maintain a professional and safe environment at all times.